Stay Connected!

 If you have a full day… park at the South Beach lot and get a good workout walking up Park Road.
 Break off to hike an easy loop around the Guy Fleming Trail, then take a breather at the Visitor Center before heading to the Beach Trail.
 If the tide is low, hike down to the beach and enjoy a relaxing stroll back to your car.

 If you are looking for accessible activities… explore the Discovery Trail with views of Los Peñasquitos Lagoon, visit the Ellen Browning Scripps Overlook, and enjoy the native plant garden along the way.
 A beach wheelchair is available for use at Torrey Pines North Beach.
-Check out the wheelchair at the South Beah entrance kiosk.
+Check out the wheelchair at the South Beach entrance kiosk.

 Guided Hikes and Other Events: